laravelista/kyle/readme.md

 - city
 - postal code

-> At the start of every year, create new service occurances.
+> At the start of every year, create new service occurrences using task scheduler